rzach/multlog/doc/multlog.md

 title: MUltlog $ml_version$ & iLC $ilc_version$
 ---

-MUltlog is a system which takes as input the specification of a finitely-valued first-order logic and produces a sequent calculus, a natural deduction system, and clause formation rules for this logic.
+MUltlog is a system which takes as input the specification of a finitely-valued first-order logic and produces a sequent calculus, a tableau system, a natural deduction system, and clause formation rules for this logic.
 All generated rules are optimized regarding their branching degree.
 The output is in the form of a scientific paper written in LaTeX.

 iLC is an editor for Tcl/Tk, which allows to specify many-valued logics for MUltlog in a convenient form.